Cultural depictions of ravens

 Many references to ravens exist in world lore and literature.
 Most depictions allude to the appearance and behavior of the wide-ranging common raven (Corvus corax).
 Because of its black plumage, croaking call, and diet of carrion, the raven is often associated with loss and ill omen.
-Yet, its symbolism is complex.
-As a talking bird, the raven also represents prophecy and insight.
-Ravens in stories often act as psychopomps, connecting the material world with the world of spirits.
+Despite this, its symbolism is complex and alluring.
+As a talking bird, the raven also represents prophecy and insight, often acting as psychopomps in stories, connecting the spirit with the material world.

 French anthropologist Claude Lévi-Strauss proposed a structuralist theory that suggests the raven (like the coyote) obtained mythic status because it was a mediator animal between life and death.
 As a carrion bird, ravens became associated with the dead and with lost souls.
 In Swedish folklore, they are the ghosts of murdered people without Christian burials and, in German stories, damned souls.

 Symbolism and mythology by culture

 The Raven has appeared in the mythologies of many ancient peoples.
 Some of the more common stories are from those of Greek, Celtic, Norse, Pacific Northwest, and Roman mythology.